bastienpaulfr/blog/content/posts/circular-file-logger.md

 draft: false
 ---

-# How to create a circlular file logger with Timber

 In some applications, I need to store my logs in a file aside of traditional logcat.
 For this, I am making use of [Timber](https://github.com/JakeWharton/timber) library.
 Because I don’t want to make my device full of logs, I wanted to use circular log files so that I can control the maximum amount of bytes taken by log data.
 To achieve this, I will use java Logger API to implement a new `Timber.Tree`.
 I also want some feature like log formatting and filtering.

 All of this is implemented by [Treessence](https://github.com/bastienpaulfr/Treessence) library.